 - RADIUS/TACACS+ server: Any combined hardware and operating system platform that supports RFC 2865 (Authentication & Authorization) and RFC 2866 (Accounting) for RADIUS.
-Any combined hardware and operating system platform that supports RFC 1492 for TACACS+; - SAM: SUN Solaris 10 or any 32-bit Windows operating system; - SCP/remote CLI: Any combined hardware and operating system platform that supports the operation of the Secure Shell protocol; - SNMP/Syslog server: Any combined hardware and operating system platform that supports RFC 3411-RFC 3418 for Simple Network Management Protocol version 3.
-Any combined hardware and operating system platform that supports RFC 5424 The Syslog Protocol;
+Any combined hardware and operating system platform that supports RFC 1492 for TACACS+; - NSP: Any combined hardware and operating system platform that supports NSP; - SCP/remote CLI: Any combined hardware and operating system platform that supports the operation of the Secure Shell protocol; - SNMP/Syslog server: Any combined hardware and operating system platform that supports RFC 3411-RFC 3418 for Simple Network Management Protocol version 3.
+Any combined hardware and operating system platform that supports RFC 5424 The Syslog Protocol; - Local Console: Any combined hardware and operating system platform that supports terminal emulation to the ANSI X3.64 standard; and - NTP server: Any combined hardware and operating system platform that supports RFC 1305 for Network Time Protocol.